 Data collection from most data sources in Ethica happens behind the scenes and without any participant involvement.
-After participants join your study and consent to its terms, if your study involves any of the automated data sources, Ethica will be continuously running on participant's phone, capturing data, encrypting them, and uploading them to the server.
+After participants join your study and give consents, if your study involves any of the automated data sources, Ethica will be continuously running on the participant's phone, capturing data, encrypting them, and uploading them to the server.

-While this is very useful to minimize participants’ burden and prevent Hawthorne effect, it goes against how most apps work.
-Both Android and iOS are designed such that when an app is not used by the user very often, the operating system stops and terminates it.
+While this is very useful to minimize the participants’ burden and prevent the Hawthorne effect, it goes against how most apps work.
+Both Android and iOS are designed such that when a user doesn't use an app very often, the operating system stops and terminates it.

-There are many factors which determine if and when the operating system should terminate an app, including but not limited to:
+There are many factors which determine the condition and time based on which the operating system should terminate an app, including but not limited to:

 - How much resources (e.g. battery or processing power) is the app using?